dominyka1652/Objektinio-2-uzduotis/README.md

 <h3> Releases </h3>
 <h6>1.First release (v0.1.1) is written using dynamic array to save marks. https://github.com/dominyka1652/Objektinio-2-uzduotis/releases/tag/v0.1 </h6>
 <h6>2.Second release (v0.1.2) is written using vector instead of dynamic array. https://github.com/dominyka1652/Objektinio-2-uzduotis/releases/tag/v0.1.2 </h6>
-<h6>3.Third realese (v0.2) in this version of the program you can choose wheter you want to enter data by yourself or read from a file and in both situations the output will be printed to a file.
+<h6>3.Third realese (v0.2).
+In this version of the program you can choose wheter you want to enter data by yourself or read from a file and in both situations the output will be printed to a file.
 Also you can choose if you want to get an average of marks or a median.
-In the output file all students will be listed alphabetically by last name.https://github.com/dominyka1652/Objektinio-2-uzduotis/blob/master/v0.2.cpp
+In the output file all students will be listed alphabetically by last name.https://github.com/dominyka1652/Objektinio-2-uzduotis/blob/master/v0.2.cpp</h6>
+<h6>4.Fourth release (v0.4).
+This version of the program allows you to choose wheather you want to generate files then read from those files, separate students by the average of marks and print to two files.
+The program calculates execution time of each part.https://github.com/dominyka1652/Objektinio-2-uzduotis/releases/tag/v0.4</h6>

 <h3> Installation and usage </h3>
 <h6>1.If you do not have codeblocks, download and install it http://www.codeblocks.org/downloads </h6>
 <h6>2.Download the chosen release and open the program </h6>
 <h6>3.Press the button F9 to run the program </h6>
 <h6>4.Enter the number of students </h6>
 <h6>5.Enter the answer to the question: if you know the number of homeworks type "taip", if not then type "ne". </h6>
 <h6>6.If you choose yes:</h6>